Brandon Lowe Player Props: Rays vs. Red Sox

-After going 2-for-4 with a home run and five RBI in his last game, Brandon Lowe and the Tampa Bay Rays face the Boston Red Sox (who will hand the ball to Nick Pivetta) at 6:40 PM ET on Monday.
+Brandon Lowe -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the hill, on April 11 at 6:40 PM ET.

-In his most recent game, he racked up five RBI (going 2-for-4 with a home run and a walk) against the Athletics.
+He notched a home run while going 1-for-3 in his most recent game against the Red Sox.

 Brandon Lowe Game Info & Props vs. the Red Sox